 The last few months have brought new questions on this as Dalit anger and assertion are rising across the country.
 It started much earlier, with Rohith Vemula and Una.
 But with the rise of young and articulate Dalit leaders, mostly out of student and grassroots politics, and Bhima-Koregaon onwards to the latest protests over the Supreme Court’s order on the Scheduled Castes and the Scheduled Tribes (Prevention of Atrocities) Act, the post-2014 approach — never-mind-the-Muslims, we will contest in a pool of 85 per cent voters — is looking tricky because continued Dalit anger threatens to reduce it to a perilous 70 per cent.
 This is the message from three of the party’s Dalit MPs in Uttar Pradesh who’ve complained publicly.

-” But in 2014, this number doubled to 24 per cent, putting the BJP’s Dalit vote share ahead of the Congress (19 per cent) and the Bahujan Samaj Party (14 per cent).
+In an article in Deccan Chronicle (August 31, 2016), Sanjay Kumar, leading psephologist at the Centre for the Study of Developing Societies (CSDS), confirmed that the BJP had got more Dalit votes in 2014 than ever before.
+“Over the last several Lok Sabha elections,” he wrote, “roughly 12-14 per cent Dalits voted for BJP.”
+But in 2014, this number doubled to 24 per cent, putting the BJP’s Dalit vote share ahead of the Congress (19 per cent) and the Bahujan Samaj Party (14 per cent).

 The recent Dalit impatience threatens these gains.
 It is complicated further by the alliance between the Samajwadi Party and Bahujan Samaj Party (BSP).
 How potent this can be was evident in the Gorakhpur and Phulpur bypolls.
 An important fact also is that the BSP, not contesting, was able to transfer its vote.